 For most of the history of fox interaction with humans, when it hasn’t been actively vilified or deified by religious cultures, it has at best been considered a pest to be exterminated.
 In some cultures, however, the fox has long been viewed as a commercial resource, with some evidence that as long ago as the Stone Age in Britain people were trading fox furs for goods (and possibly services).
+A study by Chris Baumann and colleagues at the University of Tübingen, published in Archaeological and Anthropological Sciences during 2020, for example, suggests that foxes were an important prey item and their fur, meat and teeth an important element of the human economy in Germany at least as far back as the Aurignacian (42,000–34,000 BP), during the Palaeolithic.
 We also have records, dating from several Bronze Age sites, of humans using fox fur and at least one record of fox skinning from the Iron Age.

 There is evidence that the Romans wore fox fur (and even had foxes as trophies) and there is much evidence for the use of foxes for their fur during the Mediaeval period.
 In a paper to the journal Archaeofauna back in 2003, Ian Baxter and Sheila Hamilton-Dyer report on a large assemblage of animal bones from Saxo-Norman deposits (10th to 12th Century) in Hertford.
 Among these bones were the remains of several foxes and the archaeologists suggest that—because most of the remains were foot and tail elements, which are typically left in furs—these bones may represent evidence of the commercial exploitation of foxes by these settlers.
 According to an article by David Macdonald and Geoff Carr, published in New Scientist back in 1981, a full length fur coat includes about 14 fox pelts, while a short one has about eight.